 Post Hall, Room 111

 Robert Bradley, Chair

 p - (516) 877-4480

 f - (516) 877-4499

 e - bradley@adelphi.edu

-w - www.adelphi.edu/mathcs
+w - academics.adelphi.edu/artsci/math/

-Professors
+PROFESSORS

 Robert Emmett Bradley

 David Lubell

 Walter Meyer

 William Quirin

 Robert M. Siegfried

-Associate Professors

-Stephen Bloch

-David Chays
+ASSOCIATE PROFESSORS Stephen Bloch David Chays Lee Stemkoski

-Assistant Professors Lee Stemkoski Christopher Storm Salvatore Petrilli
+ASSISTANT PROFESSORS Christopher Storm Salvatore Petrilli

-The mathematics department contributes course work toward a Master of Arts "7-12" degree for those seeking a graduate degree and New York State certification for teaching on the secondary level.
-Students who successfully complete the program will graduate with a Master of Arts from the School of Education.
-For further information see the chair of the department and the program director of the Master of Arts degree in secondary education fields in the School of Education.
+The Mathematics Department contributes course work toward a Master of Arts "7-12" degree for those seeking a graduate degree and New York State certification for teaching on the secondary level.
+Students who successfully complete the program will graduate with a Master of Arts from the Ruth S. Ammon School of Education.

+For further information see the chair of the department and the program director of the Master of Arts degree in secondary education fields in the Ruth S. Ammon School of Education.